 40 years after leading the descendants of Jacob out of Egypt, Moses died.
 Joshua then assumed leadership of the Israelite people.
 At this point, the Israelites were camped to the east of the Jordan river at a site known as Shittim.
 Six years later, after a successful conquest of key sites in the land of Canaan, Joshua would gather the people to their new capital, Shiloh.
 There they would divide up the land among the twelve tribes of Israel.

-This is a summary of the research pertaining to “Shittim to Shiloh” by Scott Stripling.
-The views expressed reflect those of the author mentioned, and not necessarily those of New Creation.
+The following article is a summary of “Shittim to Shiloh” by Scott Stripling, and of the surrounding discussion and research pertaining to it.
+The views expressed do not necessarily reflect those of New Creation.

-In a forthcoming article, Scott Stripling follows the trail of the Israelite conquest from Shittim to Shiloh.
-Stripling, an experienced archaeologist, has excavated multiple conquest sites including both Shittim and Shiloh.
+In a forthcoming article, Scott Stripling follows the trail of the Israelite conquest from Shittim to Shiloh.1 Stripling, an experienced archaeologist, has excavated multiple conquest sites including both Shittim and Shiloh.

 In 2005, Steven Collins launched an archaeological excavation of the site.
 He discovered that when the Israelites arrived, it lay unoccupied.
 Five local springs provided ample drinking water, making it an ideal place for the Israelites to camp.